jotunnlib/jotunnlib/README.md

 # JotunnLib
 Jötunn (_/ˈjɔːtʊn/, "giant"_) Lib is a modding library for Valheim, with the goal of making the lives of mod developers easier.
-Get the mod on [NexusMods](https://www.nexusmods.com/valheim/mods/507)!
+Get the mod on [NexusMods](https://www.nexusmods.com/valheim/mods/507) or [Thunderstore](https://valheim.thunderstore.io/package/JotunnLibTeam/JotunnLib/)!

-## ⚠️ Merger in progress ⚠️
+## ❗❗ Deprecation notice ❗❗
-We're currently working with a few other developers and are in the process of merging JotunnLib and ValheimLib to create a brand new library.
-You can [view our progress here](https://github.com/Valheim-Modding/Jotunn).
+**JotunnLib is no longer under active development**, and has not been for quite some time.
+If you are looking to create a mod, **please  use [Jötunn, the Valheim Library](https://github.com/Valheim-Modding/Jotunn) instead!** If you are installing JotunnLib as a dependency for any mods, go ahead, but please bug the mod author to make the switch to JVL instead :)

-In the meantime, **JotunnLib will no longer be under active development**.
-However, we will still fix any remaining compatibility issues or breaking bugs.
+The only updates that will be made to JotunnLib going forward will be to fix any compatibilty issues or gamebreaking issues - no new features will be added.

-With this merger, we're hoping to unify the Valheim modding community, and provide one central library for everyone to use.
-Due to this, we will be focusing on making the new merged library more powerful, easy to use, and well documented than both ValheimLib and JotunnLib ever were.
-We will take all feature requests and issues raised on this repo into consideration for the new merged library.
-For any new feature requests, feel free to raise issues on the new repository [here](https://github.com/Valheim-Modding/Jotunn).
+[Jötunn, the Valheim Library](https://github.com/Valheim-Modding/Jotunn) is the direct successor to JotunnLib.
+It was originally created by the teams behind ValheimLib and JotunnLib as a means to unify the Valheim modding community, and it has evolved into a massive project with many contributors from the community.

-Additionally, we have plans to make extensive documentation to allow current JotunnLib mods to switch to the new library with minimal effort as soon as it is ready :)
+Thank you again to all the developers and players who tried out and used the original JotunnLib ❤️

 ## Installation
 Instructions for installing and using JotunnLib as a user: